COVID-19 Update: SACASA's Response

 At this time, here are the additional precautions we're taking to limit the spread of COVID-19 for individuals utilizing SACASA's services (starting Wednesday, March 18, 2020):

-1. The Country Club location/SACASA's offices will be closed.
+1. The Country Club location/SACASA's offices are closed through 5/31/20.
 But, we're still here for you!

 2. Advocates: SACASA Advocates will simply be working remotely.
 They'll still be answering the crisis line and, if you want, can do Zoom video chats with you to provide you with support, information, resources, etc.